VirgilSecurity/virgil-sdk-x/README.md

 let message = "This is a secret message which should be encrypted."
 // Convert it to the NSData
 if let toEncrypt = (message as NSString).dataUsingEncoding(NSUTF8StringEncoding, allowLossyConversion: false) {
-    // Create a new VCCryptor instance
+    // Create a new VSSCryptor instance
-    let cryptor = VCCryptor()
+    let cryptor = VSSCryptor()
-    // Now we should add a key recepient (recepientKey is a VKPublicKey instance received from the Virgil Keys Service) cryptor.addKeyRecepient(<#recepientKey.idb.publicKeyId#>, publicKey: <#recepientKey.key#>)
+    // Now we should add a key recepient (recepientKey is a VSSPublicKey instance received from the Virgil Keys Service) cryptor.addKeyRecepient(<#recepientKey.idb.publicKeyId#>, publicKey: <#recepientKey.key#>)
     // And now we can easily encrypt the plain data if let encryptedData = cryptor.encryptData(toEncrypt, embedContentInfo: true) {